 This section should outline the scope of the use of the identifiers in this namespace.
 Apart from considerations of private vs. public namespaces.
 It is recommended that a namespace is limited in scope, to enhance its quality.
-For example, a namespace claiming to deal in "landmarks" should have a global scope and address all landmark structures, which is unlikely.
-On the other hand, a namespace claiming to deal with only a specific category of landmarks, or landmarks in a specific region is more reasonable.
+For example, a namespace claiming to deal in "computers" should have a global scope and address all computers, which is unlikely.
+On the other hand, a namespace claiming to deal with only historic supercomputers is more reasonable.

-NOTE: It is expected that more than one namespace may serve the same "functional" purpose; the intent of the "Namespace Considerations" section is to provide a record of the proposer's "due diligence" in exploring existing possibilities, for the IESG's consideration.
+Note: It is expected that more than one namespace may serve the same "functional" purpose; the intent of the "Namespace Considerations" section is to provide a record of the proposer's "due diligence" in exploring existing possibilities, for the IESG's consideration.